MicrosoftDocs/fabric-docs/docs/data-warehouse/limitations.md

 ## Known issues for querying

 - Queries with PIVOT operator fail if there's a GROUP BY on the nonpivot column output by PIVOT.
 As a workaround, remove the nonpivot column from the GROUP BY.
-Query results will be the same, as this GROUP BY clause is duplicate.
+Query results are the same, as this GROUP BY clause is duplicate.
 - Warehouse explorer doesn't list all objects of the same name but different cases.

 ## Limitations of the SQL Endpoint